The Pancheros Franchise Story

 After the first Pancheros became a hit, Anderson recognized that the concept was strong enough to begin expanding beyond the college market.
 Soon, Pancheros was in multiple cities and towns in Iowa, Illinois and Michigan – and as this was happening, Mexican food was rising in popularity across the country.
 Anderson didn’t have to explain what burritos were to his customers any longer, nor did he have to explain that the ingredients were high-quality and that everything was made fresh in-house.
 The customers came because the food was delicious and so Anderson set about the task of taking the concept to the next level.

 In 1998, Pancheros introduced the tortilla press to its restaurants.
 This remains a key differentiator between Pancheros and the rest of the Mexican fast-casual chains.
 Customers watch as homemade dough-balls transform into perfectly pressed tortillas for their burritos in seconds.
 The freshness of the product of the finished product is apparent just as much from taste as it is from touch, as Pancheros’ burritos are so structurally sound that they stand up on their own.
 Ten years later, Pancheros introduced the “Bob” tool, which perfectly blends the ingredients together before the burrito is rolled up, ensuring that the customer gets a perfect bite every-time.

 At the same time that Pancheros was finding new ways to heighten the food experience, Anderson and his team were working on simplifying the concept so that the brand could expand by franchising the concept.

 “We spent several years proving the business model, and sought to find ways to simplify the concept so that franchisees could successfully implement the model and then replicate it, in order to help them scale up to multi-unit ownership,” Anderson says.
 “We developed great systems, built a great training platform, created exceptional marketing support and real-estate support teams and we really have outstanding unit economics.
-This is a simple business, and our franchisees thrive with us because all they have to do is follow the model that we’ve proven over 25 years in business.”
+This is a simple business, and our franchisees thrive with us because all they have to do is follow the model that we’ve proven in almost 30 years in business.”

 The future of Pancheros is brighter than ever before